mep-4d/dataModel/README.md

 <h2> Control Object Naming </h2>

-Each control point that is part of a main device shall be named in accordance with the following naming structure:
+Each control point that is a associated with a main device shall be named in accordance with the following naming structure:

-<strong>main asset name_PointType</strong>
+<strong>main asset name(as per previous section)__Variable_PointType</strong>

-This example names a control point --> htgValve_position_control
+This example names a control point --> HTG_PMP_001A_fault_status

 Each control point that is part of a sub-device shall be named in accordance with the following naming structure: